 1. Lose weight by lifting heavy

 Lifting heavy requires increase energy expenditure.
 It is also a surefire way to increase muscle mass.
 More muscle = Increased metabolism = More fat loss.
-Check out any of our 30 FREE complete workout plans.
+Check out any of our 30 FREE complete workout plans or download The Size, Strength, and Shred Cycle.

 2. Lose weight with high-intensity interval training